friskipradana/friskipradana/README.md

 ### Hi there 👋

-Hi, my full name is Friski Pradana, so you can call me "Friski", Iam Software Engineer which one focuses more on frontend side, but also have an ability to code in backend side.
+Hi, my full name is Friski Pradana, so you can call me "Friski", Iam Software Engineer which one focuses more on frontend side, but also have an ability to code in backend  side, Iam interested about modern web technology using JavaScript.

+### Experiences
+-
+-
+-

+### Currently learning
+-
+-
+-

+### You can find me in :
+-
+-
+-

 <!--
 **friskipradana/friskipradana** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.